prp-e/minillm/README.md

 - [ ] Upload the model to huggingface.
 - [ ] Provide fine tuning script for _instruction following_
 - [ ] Making models _transformer compatible_ in order to be used in huggingface transformers pipelines.
+- [ ] Making the train script work on multiple GPUs (it will make training of the bigger models possible)

 ## Support The Project